 As part of its work on behalf of the nation’s public health laboratories, APHL has led the development of data exchange capacity for public health laboratory informatics systems.
 APHL, through Cooperative Agreement Number U60HM000803 (CFDA# 93.065) and Cooperative Agreement Number 1U60OE000103 (CFDA# 93.322) with the Centers for Disease Control and Prevention (“CDC”), established and maintained the APHL Informatics Messaging Services Platform (the “AIMS Platform”) that created reliable laboratory data exchange capability between state public health laboratories and CDC.

 The AIMS Platform has the capacity to be utilized to assist public health agencies in their efforts to exchange data using a fast and more streamlined process.
-As a result, APHL has received a Task Order Subcontract (the “ONC Subcontract”) from JBS International, Inc. (“JBS”) to utilize the AIMS Platform, and to provide services related to this utilization, in support of JBS’ work under a Task Order Award received from the Department of Health and Human Services (“DHHS”), Program Support Center (“PSC”) on behalf of the Office of the National Coordinator (“ONC”) entitled “Public Health Immunization Data Exchange (PHIZ) Project” (the (“PHIZ Project”).
-DHHS/PSC on behalf of ONC may be referred to as the “Funding Agency” in this DUA.
+As a result, APHL has received a Task Order Subcontract (the “Subcontract”) from JBS International, Inc. (“JBS”) to utilize the AIMS Platform, and to provide services related to this utilization, in support of JBS’ work under a Task Order Award received from the Department of Health and Human Services (“DHHS”), formerly entitled “Public Health Immunization Data Exchange (PHIZ) Project” and now known as the Immunization Gateway Project (“IZ Gateway Project”).
+DHHS may be referred to as the “Funding Agency” in this DUA.

-The Participating IIS Jurisdiction has elected to participate in the PHIZ Project.
-The Participating IIS Jurisdiction has determined that, in order to participate in the PHIZ Project in a manner consistent with its statutory and regulatory obligations and public health authority practices, the following rights and responsibilities of the Parties must be established with respect to data submitted by the Participating IIS Jurisdiction.
+The Participating IIS Jurisdiction has elected to participate in the IZ Gateway Project and any successor Project(s).
+The Participating IIS Jurisdiction has determined that, in order to participate in the IZ Gateway Project in a manner consistent with its statutory and regulatory obligations and public health authority practices, the following rights and responsibilities of the Parties must be established with respect to data submitted by the Participating IIS Jurisdiction.

 AGREEMENT

-The Parties agree that each of their respective rights, responsibilities and remedies with respect to any data transmitted by the Participating IIS Jurisdiction as part of the PHIZ Project are as follows:
+The Parties agree that each of their respective rights, responsibilities and remedies with respect to any data transmitted by the Participating IIS Jurisdiction as part of the IZ Gateway Project are as follows:

 Effective Date and Term of DUA.
 The “Effective Date” of this DUA will be the first date on which both Parties have signed this agreement.
-This DUA will remain in effect for the duration of the PHIZ Project or until earlier terminated by (i) one of the Parties pursuant to a written notice delivered to the other Party no less than thirty (30) days prior to the desired termination date or (ii) both Parties pursuant to a mutual written termination, release or other document.
+This DUA will remain in effect for the duration of the IZ Gateway Project and any successor Project(s), or until earlier terminated by (i) one of the Parties pursuant to a written notice delivered to the other Party no less than thirty (30) days prior to the desired termination date or (ii) both Parties pursuant to a mutual written termination, release or other document.

 Security of the Hosting Environment.
 The AIMS Platform operates in a highly secure environment in compliance with governmental requirements and industry recognized security best practices, including the Federal Information Security Management Act (FISMA), Title III of the E-Government Act of 2002, as amended (Pub.
 L. 107-347), the Federal Risk and Authorization Management Program (FedRAMP), and the Health Insurance Portability and Accountability Act of 1996, as amended (“HIPAA”).
 In addition, the AIMS Platform includes a “Modular Certified Technology” to support meaningful use transaction for Electronic Laboratory Reporting, Immunization Reporting and Syndromic Surveillance Report.